 Tail docking of lambs helps keep the tail end of sheep clean, reducing the risk of flystrike.

-Castration, disbudding/dehorning and tail docking are potentially painful procedures and all are generally less traumatic if they are carried out while the animal is young.
+Castration, disbudding/dehorning and tail docking are painful procedures and you can minimise pain and distress to the animal if they are performed while the animal is young.

-All these procedures require skill, and owners should consult a veterinarian to make sure they know how to do the job properly.
+All these procedures require skill, and owners should consult a veterinarian or experienced stock handler to make sure they know how to do the job properly.
+The Painful Husbandry Procedures Code of Welfare contains a lot of useful information.
+You can find this at www.mpi.govt.nz/codes-of-welfare

-For calves and goat kids, castration and disbudding can be carried out at the same time, but because they both cause pain the double procedure is best carried out by a veterinarian who can use sedatives, pain killers and/or anaesthetics.
+For calves and goat kids, castration and disbudding can be carried out at the same time, and as they both cause pain, the double procedure is best carried out by a veterinarian who can use sedatives, pain killers and/or anaesthetics.
+From 1 October 2019, you must use local anaesthetic when disbudding or dehorning cattle.